SukkoPera/Plus42Wire/README.md

 JP3/4/5 control the I<sup>2</sup>C address of the built-in EEPROM: most EEPROMs respond to 0x50 by default, but this address can be altered through these jumpers.
 Set them all to 0 to use the default.

 The battery is only needed by the RTC so that it keeps time while the board is unplugged.
 Speaking of the RTC, be careful if you get these from China as some of them just don't work at all.

+Many different EEPROM chips are supported in the built-in slots: just make sure that the pinout matches and adapt your software.

 ## Programming
 The board is generic and can be used for a multitude of purposes, but in all cases you will have to write some software on the computer side in order to interact with the devices.